 The Kukui Trail is one of the most beautiful hikes in Waimea Canyon.
 However, with 700 meters of elevation gain over 7 km, it is very steep and strenuous.
 You will be rewarded with sensational views of the canyon, numerous wild mountain goats and a refreshing swim in the Waimea River, which meanders through the valley.
 It starts at Milemarker 9 toward Kokee State Park.
 Roadside signs point to the Iliau Nature Loop and Kukui Trail.

 We walk a short distance uphill from the road and start there with the Iliau Nature Loop, which forks into two directions right at the beginning.
-Both paths lead after a few minutes to the turnoff to the Kukui Trail.
+Both paths lead to the turnoff to the Kukui Trail after a few minutes.
 We take the shorter trail to the right and pass numerous Iliau plants on the plateau.
-This plant is unique to Kauai, blooms only once, and is related to the "silver sword" that grows in Haleakala Crater on Maui.
+This plant is unique to Kauai, it blooms only once and is related to the "silver sword" that grows in Haleakala Crater on Maui.

-Afterwards, the Kukui Trail branches off to the right and shortly after we descend in a koa forest and then on a dusty path down the steep and sandy slopes of the canyon.
+Afterwards, the Kukui Trail branches off to the right.
+Shortly after, we descend into a koa forest and on a dusty path down the steep and sandy slopes of the canyon.
 After only about 10 minutes of walking, a first viewpoint awaits us with magnificent views of the canyon landscape.

 Due to this difference in altitude over a relatively short length, the trail is very strenuous and only suitable for experienced hikers.
-If it has rained the days before, the trail is not recommended.
-The red canyon soil becomes soft soap and to walk this steep trail is almost impossible.
+If there has been rain in the previous days, the trail is not recommended.
+The red canyon soil becomes like soft soap and it is almost impossible to walk this steep trail.

-At the end, the trail leads through forest and a former riverbed.
+In the end, the trail leads through a forest and a former riverbed.
 When you see the toilet house and the picnic table of the Wiliwili camp, you have reached your destination.
-Shortly behind you can hear the Waimea creek rushing, which is perfect for a picnic.
+Shortly after, you can hear the Waimea creek flowing, which invites you to a picnic.